Program Goals and Values

 c) Excellence and Innovation

 Achievement of high standards can only be attained through ongoing assessment and continuous improvement.
 The promotion of academic excellence is the foundation for program excellence and vice versa.
 An environment that fosters innovation at all levels and rewards creativity is critical to the success of the program.

 The program values the sovereignty and uniqueness of the individual and believes that the education it offers is of great value.
 We seek to make our program and resources available to qualified individuals from diverse populations including traditional students, non-traditional students, student parents, students with disabilities, students from racial and religious minorities, and international students.

 e) Shared Governance and Collaboration

 The program accepts as true that leadership characterized by vision and embedded with participatory decision-making is an emblem of an effective program.
 We are committed to providing an atmosphere in which we pursue our joint aspirations in the spirit and practice of collegiality and collaboration at all levels of the program.

 f) Student Success

 The program acknowledges that its students, faculty, staff and alumni are the source of its strength: They determine the spirit, eminence, and efficacy of the program.
-The future of the program directly hinges on the success of its students, so our most central core value is “student success”—in the classroom, as working professional interpreters, and their presence in the Deaf and hearing communities where students represent the collective efforts of the program.
+The future of the program directly hinges on the success of its students, so our most central core value is “student success”—in the classroom, as working professional interpreters, and in the Deaf and hearing communities where the collective efforts of the program are represented.